-For the DC public library system, a majority of funding comes from local tax dollars, which you can see by looking at the "Total General Fund" line.
-Total general fund support was \$56.5 million in FY 2015, and federal funding was \$934,000.
+For the DC public library system, a majority of funding comes from local tax dollars, which you can see by looking at the Total General Fund line.
+Total general fund support was \$55.5 million in FY 2016, and federal funding was \$924,000.
 The mixture of funds varies from agency to agency.
 Federal dollars are more available for certain programs in human services, for example, than for public works.

-A general rule of thumb in examining budgets is to see how they have changed year to year.
+A general guideline for examining budgets is to see how they have changed from year to year.
 Look for big spikes and big declines.
-Did costs jump in one area?
-Fall?
+Did costs jump or fall in one area?
 Why?
 As you'll notice, the budget can answer some questions, but it will raise others.